TSE:XDV

 Hasn’t been buying this because he tends to have a lot of banks anyway and this is heavily into the banks.
 However, this is fine as everyone else is concerned.
 A good play.
 You might want to consider that we have had this good dividend play for quite a while now and maybe the thing to be looking at a little bit more is something that is more growth oriented.

-iShares Cdn Dividend ETF is a Canadian stock, trading under the symbol XDV-T on the Toronto Stock Exchange (XDV-CT).
-It is usually referred to as TSX:XDV or XDV-T
+iShares Cdn Dividend ETF is a Canadian stock, trading under the symbol XDV.TO (previously XDV-T on Stockchase) on the Toronto Stock Exchange (XDV-CT).
+It is usually referred to as TSX:XDV or XDV.TO

-In the last year, 4 stock analysts published opinions about XDV-T. 2 analysts recommended to BUY the stock.
-2 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is .
+In the last year, 2 stock analysts published opinions about XDV.TO (previously XDV-T on Stockchase).
+1 analyst recommended to BUY the stock.
+1 analyst recommended to SELL the stock.
+The latest stock analyst recommendation is BUY.
 Read the latest stock experts' ratings for iShares Cdn Dividend ETF.

-iShares Cdn Dividend ETF was recommended as a Top Pick by on .
+iShares Cdn Dividend ETF was recommended as a Top Pick by John Hood on 2013-12-13.
 Read the latest stock experts ratings for iShares Cdn Dividend ETF.

 Earnings reports or recent company news can cause the stock price to drop.
 Read stock experts' recommendations for help on deciding if you should buy, sell or hold the stock.

-4 stock analysts on Stockchase covered iShares Cdn Dividend ETF In the last year.
+2 stock analysts on Stockchase covered iShares Cdn Dividend ETF in the last year.
 It is a trending stock that is worth watching.